ywcui1990/numenta-apps/README.md

     grok autostack stacks create [GROK_SERVER_URL GROK_API_KEY] --name=NAME --region=REGION --filters='[["FILTER_NAME", "FILTER_VALUE"]]'

-    Notes:
-    You can use any AWS tag for the FILTER_NAME.
-FILTER_VALUE is an AWS-specific wildcard, not a full-fledged regular expression. * matches any number of characters and ? matches any single character.
+You can use any AWS tag for FILTER_NAME.
+The FILTER_VALUE is an AWS-specific wildcard, not a full-fledged regular expression. * matches any number of characters and ? matches any single character.

 For example, "jenkins-*" and "jenkins-??????" both match "jenkins-master".

-    You can use any AWS tag for the first component of a filter, for optimal performance we recommend that the first tag/value pair specified be the one that eliminates the most instances.
-This is because we have to implement the AND (intersection) operation locally (AWS only supports OR at this time).
+You can use any AWS tag for the first component of a filter, though for optimal performance we recommend that the first tag/value pair specified be the one that eliminates the most instances.
+Because AWS only supports OR operations at this time, we have to implement the AND (intersection) operation locally.
 Our implementation sends the first tag/value to AWS, gets all the matching instances, and then filters them against the remaining tag/value filters locally.

 This does not create any metrics for the new autostack.
 You must create metrics for the new autostack with grok autostacks metrics add (see below)

 To list autostacks: